anilgoktas/FlixBus/README.md

 - `Logging` folder includes logger structure for any third party integrations.
 - `Network` layer doesn't have any unit tests on purpose in order not to bloat unit testing project.
     - It would be nice if we can isolate as a separate framework.
+    - Network stubber framework would be useful for unit testing purposes as well.
 - `Extensions` folder has all the extensions, ideally we could create subfolders for each framework (UIKit, Foundation etc.)

 ### Code Structure